Rasilu/cil/README.md

 Segmentation of Roads in Aerial Images - https://towardsdatascience.com/road-segmentation-727fb41c51af  \

-Because GitHub will block pushes that exceed 100 MB we use git LFS for .png files. \
+GitHub will block pushes that exceed 100 MB.
+Split up data into multiple pushes to overcome this limit.
-About large files on GitHub - https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github \
-Git Large File Storage - https://git-lfs.github.com/